entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 > Collected diagdata available in archive "~/.entando/reports/entando-diagdata-2020-11-19T02:58:47+0000.tgz"
 ```
 ### Troubleshooting
-The CLI is a useful debug tool to identify and correct issues with an Entando instance.
+The CLI is a useful tool for debugging issues with an Entando instance.
 #### Error Location
 Locate error messages in the EntandoApp pods:
 ``` bash